-|The Rev. Timothy C. Ahrens is in his 13th year of ministry at the First Congregational Church, United Church of Christ in downtown Columbus.
-A church known for its witness to social justice, growing out of its birth as an abolitionist congregation in 1852, Rev. Ahrens is the fifth consecutive senior minister from Yale Divinity School and is a lifelong member of the United Church of Christ.
-Under his leadership, First Church has doubled in membership during an era when four downtown churches have closed their doors.
+Rev. Timothy C. Ahrens is in his 15th year of ministry as Senior Minister of First Congregational Church, United Church of Christ in downtown Columbus.
+A church known for its witness to social justice since its birth as an abolitionist congregation in 1852, Rev. Ahrens is the fifth consecutive senior minister from Yale Divinity School and is a lifelong member of the United Church of Christ.
+Under his leadership, First Church has doubled in membership during an era when seven downtown churches have closed their doors.

 Rev. Ahrens has been a strong and respected voice in the community since 1985 when he arrived in the city to serve North Congregational UCC on Henderson Road.
 He has built relationships with other pastors, lay people and city leaders to work to end poverty through improved education, fair labor laws, job creation, fair housing, health care reform and equal rights for all people.
-He has also advocated for the end of gun violence and the abolition of the death penalty in Ohio.
-He has served as co-president of B.R.E.A.D.
-(Building Responsibility Equality And Dignity), an interfaith organization working for economic justice and social change, which he helped found in 1996.
-To move compassion for the poor and action on their behalf beyond Franklin County, Rev. Ahrens launched We Believe Ohio in March 2006.
-We Believe Ohio has united diverse religious voices to achieve social justice.
-Over 400 religious leaders and hundreds of lay people have joined We Believe Ohio's efforts to strengthen the voice of religiously diverse people in the public square.
+He has advocated for the end of gun violence and the abolition of the death penalty and has served two terms as co-president of B.R.E.A.D.
+(Building Responsibility Equality And Dignity), which he helped found in 1996.
+To move compassion for the poor forward across Ohio, Rev. Ahrens launched We Believe Ohio in 2006.

 He has served the United Church of Christ at the association, conference and national level.
 Rev. Ahrens was ordained in his home congregation, St. John's United Church of Christ, in Lansdale, Penn., June 23, 1985.
 Before coming to First Church, he served as senior pastor of North Congregational United Church of Christ in northwest Columbus for more than 10 years.
 Prior to that, he served Bethany UCC, Cleveland, Ohio, and in three urban settings of ministry in St. Louis, New Haven and Philadelphia, stimulating growth and revitalization by helping congregations to become more multi-racial, more multi-cultural and more accepting and tolerant of all people.